mathew-fleisch/timelapse-pipeline/README.md

 ***On the Raspberry Pi***

 Images are captured at 1fps via the raspistill command line trigger, and saved to a local staging directory.
-Another script pushes those images to a long term storage solution, like s3, or directly to the processing computer.
+Another script pushes those images to a long term storage solution, like s3, or directly to the post-processing computer.
  - [scripts/pi/start-timelapse.sh](scripts/pi/start-timelapse.sh)
     - raspistill saves one picture every second to a holding directory
  - `[TODO]` scripts/pi/clean-up-save.sh